pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 It was a tough break for us when Dennis quit.
 He was one of our top performers.

+We all agreed it was a tough break when our customer decided not to continue the contract.
 </p>
 </details>